 9M 2017 results are slightly above expectations, with GWP up by 4.8% YoY.
-For FY 2017 we expect GWP in the amount of EUR 507m, an increase of 3.5% YoY, way above EUR 494m initially targeted by the Group.
+For FY 2017 we expect GWP in the amount of EUR 508.7m, an increase of 3.8% YoY, way above EUR 494m initially targeted by the Group and slightly above revised target of EUR 505m.
+As 9M 2017 figure (EUR 409.2m in GWPs) represents 80% of estimated consolidated GWP for 2017, we have no reason to doubt the figure will be met.

-We recognize Sava Re's efforts to step up the number of initiatives both in 2016 and within its 2017-2019 Strategy, among them merger of their EU-based subsidiaries, strengthening brand recognition, some digitalisation initiatives and multi-channel approach.
-The latter includes online policy sales and claims reporting, developing innovative services and IT supported products and much more, but still lagging behind the "big players".
+We recognize Sava Re's efforts to step up the number of initiatives both in 2016 and within its 2017-2019 Strategy.
+Among them we highlight the merger of their EU-based subsidiaries, strengthening brand recognition, some digitalization initiatives and multi-channel approach.
+The latter includes online policy sales and claims reporting, developing innovative services and IT supported products and much more, but still lags behind the "big players".

-We also encourage Sava Re's focus on the non-Slovenian markets as in terms of insurance penetration and GWP per capita we believe there is still a fairly large catch-up potential compared to other developed markets from Europe.
+We also encourage Sava Re's focus on the non-Slovenian markets.
+In terms of insurance penetration and GWP per capita we believe there is still a fairly large catch-up potential compared to other developed markets from Europe.
 We expect Croatia and Serbia to contribute the most and Montenegro to become more difficult due to the expected liberalization of motor insurance segment.
 Generally, it seems that the reinsurance segment might finally experiences some hardening on the market, so we expect a stable contribution to the top line.
-All this appears to shift our previously cautious investment case coming from limited possibilities on the domestic market as well as quite fierce competition, so we project GWP growth of 2.9% CAGR 2016-2022.
+All this appears to shift our previously cautious investment case coming from limited possibilities on the domestic market as well as quite fierce competition.
+This said, we project GWP growth of 2.6% CAGR 2017-2022.

 The Group stated it will seek opportunities for growing its regional presence, and for expanding to business segments such as pension and health business and ancillary insurance services.
-Just a few weeks after the strategic plan was released, Sava Re published official notice stating that it has signed a purchase contract for all the shares of NLB Nov penziski fond Skopje.
+Just a few weeks after the strategic plan was released, Sava Re published an official notice stating that it has signed a purchase contract for all the shares of NLB Nov penziski fond Skopje.
 The sellers were NLB Ljubljana and NLB Banka Skopje.
-NLB Nov penziski fond Skopje is a Macedonia-based pension fund management company, managing two pension funds (mandatory second pillar and voluntary third pillar pension funds) with approximately EUR 3.7m of AUM.
+NLB Nov penziski fond Skopje is a Macedonia-based pension fund management company, managing two pension funds (mandatory second pillar and voluntary third pillar pension funds) with approximately EUR 370.3m of AUM.
 Companies from NLB Group and Sava Re Group have been successfully cooperating on the Macedonian market for many years.
 The cooperation will continue in the future, and the products of the fund will be available in all branches of NLB Bank Skopje.
 We keep our fingers crossed that Sava Re finds even more lucrative targets, but we haven't put this case into our financial model.